The NEWTON camera gimbal on Spidercam light at the live broadcast of Gamescom

 The broadcast at Gamescom was managed by Simon Eicher, Executive Producer and Director of Broadcast at ESL, formerly known as Electronic Sports League, which is the world’s largest esports company.
 See the 2 min video from behind the scenes where for example Simon explains how they use the Augmented Reality support of the NEWTON head to make travelling shots through AR graphics with the Spidercam Light.

-The NEWTON head and controller is a wonderful tool, you can concentrate on your pictures,
+The NEWTON stabilized head with its controller is a wonderful tool, you can concentrate on your pictures,

 not the technology.